 To measure changes in the whole community pollinator visitation network over the study period, we built quantitative visitation networks.
-For each time period, I built a species level network, an individual network and a trait-based network.
+For each time period, a species-level network, an individual network and a trait-based network.
 The trait-based network was built by clustering floral display sizes using vegdist and hclust in vegan (vignette).
 The tree was cut at five clusters to maximize the differences between the clusters while maintaining ease of interpretation (see Appendix for dendrogram).
-Only plants that were part of the network were clustered (ie plants with 0 visits were excluded).
+Only plants that were part of the network were clustered (i.e. plants with no recorded visits were excluded) – any chance they were visited by the exclusions tho?
+Does not matter?.

-For each of the nine networks, several frequently used network descriptors were calculated using bipartite (vignette).
-H2` characterizes the degree of specialization of the network, is quantitative and it does not vary much with network size (Bluthgen and Menzel, 2006).
+For each of the nine networks – if we ignored time – three networks?, several frequently used network descriptors were calculated using bipartite (vignette).
+H2` characterizes the degree of specialization of the network, and it is quantitative does not vary signficantly with network size (Bluthgen and Menzel, 2006).
 Weighted nestedness (WNODF) ranges from 0 to 100.
 In nested networks, specialized nodes are linked with generalized nodes (Almeida-Neto & Ulrich, 2011).
 Interaction evenness ranges from 0 to 1 (1 is perfectly even).
 Connectance is..The modularity of each network was assessed using QB algorithm (Dormann and Strauss).
 Modularity describe how the network is split into modules of species or individuals that are more likely to interact with other than outside the module.
 In a bipartite network, modules consist of both plants and pollinators.
+Love it – are the modules a blend of each or is a given module one or the other?

-For each of the 9 observed networks, 1000 random networks were generated holding the totals of rows and columns fixed, based on Patefields’ (1981) algorithm (permatfull, vegan).
+For each of the 9 observed networks, 1000 random networks were generated holding the totals of rows and columns fixed based on Patefields’ (1981) algorithm (permatfull, vegan).
 Each of the four indices and modularity were calculated for each random network.
 Z-scores were calculated to assess significance of results and facilitate comparison between the different networks.
 Z-scores were calculated using: Z:Score = (Observed value - mean (null)/sd*null).
 Positive value denote the observed value is higher than the mean of the null distribution.
+PERFECT.
+Limited to no assumptions here.
+Good.

 Influence of traits and neighbours on the individual plant-plant network topology

 To explore the contribution of floral display size and local floral neighbourhood on an individual plant’s influence on the whole network, we projected each time period’s individual-based network bipartite network into a one-mode networks (bipartite).
 These are plant-plant interaction network where each link is a shared pollinator functional group between individuals.

+Did you do sensitivity analyses for a. one time period, two time periods, or b. by alternative functional group classifications, ie 5,10,15, and the 17?
+Or is the 17 groups rock solid idea so no need to test other ways?

 For each time period we calculated degree centrality, the number of links per individual.
-In a plant-plant network it describes the number of interacting conspecifics ie mating pool and the number of heterospecifics ie the number of potential competitors/facilitators.
-In social network analysis it is a frequently used influence metric.
+In a plant-plant network it describes the number of interacting conspecifics i.e. mating pool and the number of heterospecifics such as the number of potential competitors/facilitators.
+In social network analysis, it is a frequently used influence metric.
+This paragraph a bit clunky

-We also calculated eigancentrality, which extends the concept of degree centrality but takes into the account of the importance (degree) of the interactors.
+We also calculated eigancentrality that extends the concept of degree centrality but takes into the account of the importance (degree) of the interactors.
 Individuals that interact frequently with other highly influential individuals are more poised to influence the full network.
+Same etc..